 Utilities are struggling to manage distributed energy resources’ (DER) increased integration into the grid and face growing pressure to keep down costs and optimize assets, while at the same time improving and maintaining power quality and service continuity.
-Smart technologies are being introduced to medium voltage substations to combat these challenges.
+Smart technologies are being introduced to MV/LV substations to combat these challenges.
 Substations are prime candidates for the innovative smart capabilities that are becoming a crucial element of smart grids because substations play a central role in electrical power distribution systems.

 Optimize assets and manage remotely

 Utilities are pressed to reduce their capital and operational expenditures.
 This means they must optimize assets, more efficiently manage them, extend their life spans and reduce operation and management costs.